mongodb/mongo-php-driver/CONTRIBUTING.md

 ### Transition JIRA issues and version

-All issues associated with the release version should be in the "Closed" state and have an appropriate resolution.
-Implemented issues should be resolved as "Fixed", while invalid issues may be "Duplicate", "Works as Designed", etc.
+All issues associated with the release version should be in the "Closed" state and have a resolution of "Fixed".
+Issues with other resolutions (e.g.
+"Duplicate", "Works as Designed") should be removed from the release version so that they do not appear in the release notes.

-Check the corresponding ".x" fix version to see if any of its resolved issues should be included in this release version.
+Check the corresponding ".x" fix version to see if it contains any issues that are resolved as "Fixed" and should be included in this release version.

 Update the version's release date and status from the [Manage Versions](https://jira.mongodb.org/plugins/servlet/project-config/PHPC/versions)